Hungreeee/Q-RAG/README.md

   <img src="https://github.com/Hungreeee/Q-RAG/blob/main/images/q-rag-idea.png" width=65%>
 </div>

 In addition to prodive relevant chunks (using vanilla retrieval), Q-RAG allows user questions to be directly matched with examples of questions that could already be answered.
-This approach ensures that the LLM generator will not only recieve contextually relevant chunks but also chunks that contains answers.
+This approach ensures that the LLM generator can recieve not only contextually relevant chunks but also chunks that contains answers.

 #### Corrective Process: